Natascha Kampusch: Captivity

 According to Kampusch's official statement after her escape, Přiklopil and she would get up early each morning to have breakfast together.
-Přiklopil gave her books, so she educated herself.
-She did not feel that she had missed anything during her imprisonment, but she noted, "I spared myself many things, I did not start smoking or drinking and I did not hang out in bad company", but she also said, "It was a place to despair".
-She was given a television and radio to pass the time, although she was initially only allowed to watch taped programs and listen to foreign radio stations so that she would not be aware of the publicised search for her.
-At one point, she tried to escape by jumping out of a car.
+Přiklopil gave her books, with which she educated herself.
+She did not feel that she had missed out on anything during her imprisonment, but she noted, "I spared myself many things, I did not start smoking or drinking and I did not hang out in bad company", but she also said, "It was a place to despair".
+She was given a television and radio to pass the time, although she was initially only allowed to watch taped programmes and listen to foreign radio stations so that she would not be aware of the publicised search for her.
+At one point, she tried to escape by jumping out of Přiklopil's car.

-A large portion of Kampusch's time upstairs was spent doing housework for Přiklopil and cooking for him.
+A large portion of Kampusch's time upstairs was spent doing housework and cooking for Přiklopil.
 Dietmar Ecker, Kampusch's media advisor, said that Přiklopil "would beat her so badly that she could hardly walk".
-Přiklopil would starve her to make her physically weak and unable to escape.
-Kampusch was also raped by Přiklopil.
+He would also starve her to make her physically weak and unable to escape.
+He also raped her.

 Přiklopil had warned Kampusch that the doors and windows of the house were booby-trapped with high explosives.
-He also claimed to be carrying a gun and that he would kill her and the neighbors if she attempted to escape.
+He also claimed to be carrying a gun and that he would kill her and the neighbours if she attempted to escape.
 Nevertheless, Kampusch on one occasion fantasized about chopping his head off with an axe, although she quickly dismissed the idea.
 She also attempted to make noise during her early years of captivity by throwing bottles of water against the walls.

-She said that on trips out with Přiklopil, she had attempted to attract attention, but in vain.
+She said that, when out in public with Přiklopil, she had unsuccessfully attempted to attract attention.